 Or, if dried species aren’t your style, create a fresh floral arrangement with blooms in seasonal tones of red, orange, yellow and green.

 With the days getting shorter, now’s the perfect time to nail your artificial lighting scheme.
 A soft, layered lighting scheme is a surefire way to make a room feel inviting; think table lights, wall lights that cast a gentle wash of illumination across your vertical surfaces, and pendants hung low over your dining table, bedside table or kitchen island.
 For extra ambience, pop a few candles on your mantelpiece or along the dining table (never leave lit candles unattended).

 Choosing the right lighting is essential, especially as the days start to get shorter.
-Introduce a sleek, low hanging pendant light over your bedside table for the perfect ambience all year round.
-Featured here: Astoria Grand, Attwell Estate, Deanside.
+Introduce a stylish light on your bedside table for the perfect ambience all year round.
+Featured here: Astoria Grand, Meridian Estate, Clyde North.